-For students in kindergarten through fifth grade and children who stay for ASC, parents must provide lunches that are kept daily in the classroom.
-If the child is sent to school without a lunch, the parent will be called to bring a lunch.
+For students in kindergarten through sixth grade and PS/PK children who stay for ASC, parents must provide lunches that are kept daily in the classroom.
+If the child is sent to school without a lunch, the parent will be called to bring a lunch or a lunch will be provided to your child at a cost.